CiceroLSNeto/surveytools/sandbox/notes/lessons-learnt.md

 a spurious object (e.g. in the wing of a bright star).
 Requiring an object to be detected at the ~same position in all bands greatly helps reduce this problem.
 Imposing a stricter criterion on roundness may help too.
+Even better: pruning stars from pstselect was found to be the killer trick.